 When a payment is past due, it becomes a delinquent payment.
-For instance, if your student loan payment is due by the 15th of each month.
-If the 16th arrives and you haven’t paid the amount you owe, you’re typically considered to be “delinquent” on that loan.
+For instance, if your student loan payment is due by the 15th of each month, and the 16th arrives and you haven’t paid the amount you owe, you’re generally considered to be delinquent on that loan.

-Typically, once someone is late in making a payment, a late fee may be assessed, and late payments may impact the person’s credit report.
+Once you’re late making a payment, a late fee may be assessed, and late payments may impact your credit report.

 Credit Score Calculations and Purposes

-If it’s a secured loan (which is a loan secured by an asset like a home, car, boat and so forth), they’ll make sure the asset being used as security for the loan has enough value.
-There are many other factors that come into play, of course, but those are some important ones.
+If you’re applying for a secured loan (which is a loan secured by collateral like a home, car, boat and so forth), they’ll make sure the asset being used as security for the loan has enough value.

-And they’ll also check your credit score.
+And the lender will also check your credit score.
 Unlike when your income is checked, your credit score doesn’t summarize whether or not you can repay a loan.
 Instead, it provides a snapshot to a lending institution about how well you’ve upheld your financial commitments in the past. (it’s worth noting that most federal student loans do not require a credit check.)

-If the lender sees that, to date, you’ve responsibly met your financial obligations, that can make you look more credible to a lender.
-But if your credit history isn’t as clean as it could be, say you have delinquent credit, this shoots up a red flag; things like late payments can impact your credit for months into the future, or even years.
+If the lender sees that, to date, you’ve met your financial obligations, that can make you look like a responsible borrower.
+But if your credit history isn’t as clean as it could be, say you have delinquent credit, this shoots up a red flag; things like late payments can impact your credit for months or even years.

-As a result, the lender may deny the loan, or approve less than what you need and/or at a higher interest rate than what’s being awarded to people with excellent credit scores.
+As a result, the lender may deny the loan, approve less than what you need, or offer you a higher interest rate than what’s being awarded to people with excellent credit scores.

-Here is the general formula used by Fair Isaac Corp., the creators of the FICO Scores, to determine your base FICO score:
+Here is the general formula used to determine your base FICO score:

 • As much as 35%: payment history